 Special Payment Arrangements.
 Circumstances arise which occasionally require an adjustment from the normal payment policies.
-For consideration, email the Business Office (accounts@northwoodacademy.com) with a brief description of these circumstances.
-Staff will forward the request, along with payment history and a proposed solution, to the School Board for approval.
+For consideration, email the Student Account Manager (accounts@northwoodacademy.com) with a brief description of these circumstances and a proposed solution.
+The request, the family payment history, and the proposed solution will be forwarded for consideration / approval, and the family will be notified of the decision.